18epedersen/normandy-e2e-tests/README.md

 ```
 tox
 ```
+To run the tests, you need to be connected to the Mozilla VPN server.

-The tests require a variables.json file with LDAP username, LDAP password, QR code secret, and other variables that select options of the Recipe form.
+The tests also require a variables.json file with LDAP username, LDAP password, QR code secret, and other variables that select options of the Recipe form.
 I've provided a variables-demo.json file to demonstrate the syntax and content of the variables.json file you need to run the tests.